We don't know who won the presidency yet. Trump is still making false claims about the vote.

 Despite his long track record of claiming victory without any evidence, Trump insisted the reports about his premature declaration of victory are fake.
 But he has made it clear that he’s planning a bitter fight in the courts to have mail-in ballots in key states discredited, because in his mind, he’s already the winner.
 “As soon as that election is over, we’re going in with our lawyers,” he told reporters on Sunday night decrying Supreme Court rulings that are allowing Pennsylvania and North Carolina to continue counting ballots that come in after election day.
 “Because we’re doing great in Nevada.
 We’re doing great in Arizona, we’re doing great all over.”

-Former Vice President Joe Biden made an early morning statement urging his supporters to be patient while Trump decided to plant the seeds for yet another false victory and tweeted that he would make his own statement before the end of the night (did anyone tell him it’s morning?).
+Former Vice President Joe Biden made an early morning statement urging his supporters to be patient while Trump decided to plant the seeds for yet another false victory.
 The reality is that we may not have complete results for key battleground states like Wisconsin, Michigan, and Pennsylvania until sometime on Wednesday.
 Or later.